aidandenlinger/minecraft-quiltmc-server-container/README.md

 Mojang's code, so I'm pushing the installation to you.

 Clone this repo.
 If you have [Just](https://github.com/casey/just), you can run `just install`.
-Otherwise, make a copy the `data-template` folder and name it `data`, then run `podman-compose build` or `docker compose build`.
+Otherwise, make a copy the `data-template` folder, name it `data`, optionally remove the `.keep` file in any folders in `data`, then run `podman-compose build` or `docker compose build`.
 It will download the quilt installer and create the server image.
 You should also be able to choose the repo and build it in Podman/Docker Desktop.

 ## Usage